mgracer7795/dsc-capstone-project-v2-3/README.md

 ### Business Problem and Data

 You are responsible for identifying an appropriate business problem and dataset.
+Be sure that you choose a dataset that is publicly available to ensure that you are not sharing any sensitive information.
 You need to be able to complete all elements of the checklist, which means that **you must utilize supervised machine learning**.
 Other components like unsupervised learning and data dashboards may be part of the overall process but are not sufficient to pass this project.

 In other words, you need to find a business problem where you can frame the question as: